Cyfrin/foundry-merkle-airdrop-cu/README.md

 foundryup
 make anvil
 make deploy
-# Make note of the BagelToken address
+# Copy the BagelToken address & Airdrop contract address
 ```
+Copy the Bagel Token and Aidrop contract addresses and paste them into the `AIRDROP_ADDRESS` and `TOKEN_ADDRESS` variables in the `MakeFile`

-The following steps allow the second default anvil address (0x70997970C51812dc3A010C7d01b50e0d17dc79C8) to call claim and pay for the gas on behalf of the first default anvil address (0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266) which will recieve the airdrop.
+The following steps allow the second default anvil address (`0x70997970C51812dc3A010C7d01b50e0d17dc79C8`) to call claim and pay for the gas on behalf of the first default anvil address (`0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`) which will recieve the airdrop.

 ### Sign your airdrop claim